kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 Default: `Not enabled`

 When enabled, the URI is included in the seed used to generate the principal.
 Defaults to `Not enabled`.
 Including the URI in the seed does not add any additional security in a scenario where `ic_siwe_provider` is deployed and configured to serve only one domain.
-However, if  the `ic_siwe` library is used in a custom canister, that delagates identities for more than one domain, it is recommended to enable this feature to ensure that the principal is unique for each domain.
+However, if  the `ic_siwe` library is used in a custom canister, that delagetes identities for more than one domain, it is recommended to enable this feature to ensure that the principal is unique for each domain.

 ```bash
   runtime_features = opt vec { \